Godalming: Music and theatre

+Godalming Band has been active in its current form since 1937, but its predecessors operated in the town from c.
+1844.
+The first performances took place to celebrate the coronation of George VI and Elizabeth.
+The first overseas trip, to one of Godalming's twin towns, Mayen, Germany, took place in 1979.
+The band performs regularly at local venues, including at the Godalming Bandstand.

+The Godalming Youth Orchestra was founded in 1979 and welcomes players of orchestral instruments between the ages of 8 and 17.
+The Godalming Theatre Group was founded as the Youth Centre Theatre Group in 1964.
+It typically performs three times a year - a musical in the spring, a play in the autumn and a pantomime at Christmas.
+Local performances generally take place at Charterhouse School, but the group has toured internationally to Augusta, Mayen and Joigny.

 Sport

 Leisure centre

-Godalming Leisure Centre at Broadwater Park was opened in 2012, replacing the previous centre dating from the 1970s.
+Godalming Leisure Centre at Broadwater Park was opened in 2012, replacing the previous centre dating from the mid-1970s.
 It offers a 25 m pool, a teaching pool a fitness gym, a sauna and a soft play area.

 Association football

 Godalming Town F.C. was founded as Godalming United F.C. in 1950 by former pupils of Godalming Grammar School.
 Originally, the team played its home games at the Holloway Hill Recreation Ground, but moved to Meadrow in Farncombe in 1970.
 The current stadium is named in memory of Bill Kyte, a former president and longstanding supporter of the club.

 Old Carthusians F.C. was founded in 1876 by a group of former pupils of Charterhouse School.
 The team won the FA Cup in 1881 and the FA Amateur Cup three times in the 1890s.
 In 2022, the club is a member of the Arthurian League and the first team plays its home games at the school playing fields.